cloudflare/cloudflare-docs/products/analytics/src/content/faq/index.md

 This error usually occurs when the hostname of the site loading the analytics does not match the name of the analytics site configured in the dashboard.
 Double-check that they are identical.

 Cloudflare matches hostnames based on a postfix.
-For example, if you set up analytics for "example.com", we'll allow analytics from "www.example.com," "blog.staging.example.com," and "fooexample.com".
-However, we won't allow analytics from "example.com.br".
+For example, if you set up analytics for "example.com", we'll allow analytics from "www.example.com," "blog.staging.example.com," and "fooexample.com."
+However, we won't allow analytics from "example.com.br."

 You may also see this error if the site does not send a "Referer" or "Origin" header.
-The "Referer" header is required (don't try to use the 'Referrer-policy" header instead).
+The "Referer" header is required (don't try to use the "Referrer-policy" header instead).
 We have a change in-flight now that only the "Origin" header will be required – we believe there is no way to disable that in the browser.

 ### Can I track more than one website with Web Analytics?